Tracking Capabilities for Safer Agents: Experiments

 We design 10 prompt-injection attacks of increasing sophistication.
 Simpler attacks inject adversarial instructions into developer notes or code comments to trick the agent into reading and outputting secrets.
 More advanced attacks impersonate system-level instructions, fake tool errors that require credentials to ``fix'', downgrade confidentiality by claiming secrets are synthetic test data, or embed ready-to-execute Scala snippets that directly read secret files.

-Each of the 12 user tasks is paired with all 10 injections (total $12 \times 10 = 120$ tasks); the 11 malicious tasks are run standalone.
+Each of the 12 user tasks is paired with all 10 injections (a total of $12 \times 10 = 120$ trials); the 11 malicious tasks are run standalone.
 Every trial runs in two modes: \emph{classified} (secrets wrapped in \lstinline{Classified[String]}) and \emph{unclassified} (without type-based protection).

 \bfparagraph{Results}